 - Jordan Rosenbaum, Chief Financial Officer and Head, Business Integration

 President and Chief Executive Officer

-Chief Data and Insurance Officer
+Vice-President, Depositor Solutions and Chief Data and Insurance Officer

 Mr. Mercer joined CDIC in 2008 and has served on the executive team since 2015 where he led CDIC’s member risk and resolution activities.
 Prior to joining CDIC, Mr. Mercer worked in the private sector occupying increasingly senior risk management roles in banking institutions across Australia, UK, Europe and Canada.
 Mr. Mercer holds Chartered Financial Analyst designation and a Bachelor of Economics from the University of Western Australia, Perth.

-Chief Member Risk and Resolution
+Vice-President, Member Risk and Resolution

 Ms. Byrne holds an MBA from Dalhousie University, a Bachelor of Science degree from Wilfrid Laurier University, and has her CPA, CA designation.